 Hong Kong Shares Tipped To Open In The Red

-(RTTNews) - The Hong Kong stock market has moved lower in three straight sessions, stumbling more than 370 points or 2.2 percent along the way.
-The Hang Seng Index now sits just above the 16,720-point plateau and it may extend its losses on Monday.
+(RTTNews) - The Hong Kong stock market on Friday halted the two-day winning streak in which it had advanced more than 330 points or 2 percent.
+The Hang Seng Index now sits just beneath the 16,500-point plateau and it's looking at another soft start again on Monday.

-The global forecast for the Asian markets is one of caution ahead of the FOMC meeting later this week.
-The European markets were mixed and flat and the U.S. bourses were down and the Asian markets figure to split the difference.
+The global forecast for the Asian markets is mixed, with strength from technology stocks offset by weakness from oil companies.
+The European and U.S. markets were mixed and the Asian bourses are likely on the same path.

-The Hang Seng finished sharply lower on Friday with damage in all sectors, especially among the property and technology stocks.
+The Hang Seng finished sharply lower on Friday with damage across the board, especially among the financials, properties and technology stocks.

-Among the actives, Alibaba Group tumbled 2.11 percent, while Alibaba Health Info skidded 1.47 percent, ANTA Sports lost 1.07 percent, China Life Insurance tanked 3.16 percent, China Mengniu Dairy was down 0.41 percent, China Resources Land slipped 0.79 percent, CITIC dropped 1.46 percent, CNOOC sank 1.35 percent, Country Garden slumped1.54 percent, CSPC Pharmaceutical rallied 1.98 percent, ENN Energy surged 2.53 percent, Galaxy Entertainment declined 1.59 percent, Hang Lung Properties surrendered 3.15 percent, Henderson Land shed 1.28 percent, Hong Kong & China Gas dipped 0.67 percent, Industrial and Commercial Bank of China fell 1.00 percent, JD.com stumbled 1.79 percent, Lenovo slid 0.84 percent, Li Ning plummeted 3.72 percent, Meituan plunged 3.77 percent, New World Development retreated1.78 percent, Techtronic Industries soared 2.19 percent, Xiaomi Corporation weakened 1.49 percent, WuXi Biologics crashed 10.20 percent and CLP Holdings was unchanged.
+Among the actives, Alibaba Group lost 2.14 percent, while Alibaba Health Info plummeted 7.06 percent, ANTA Sports skidded 3.17 percent, China Life Insurance sank 2.58 percent, China Mengniu Dairy tanked 5.47 percent, China Resources Land declined 3.96 percent, CITIC shed 2.32 percent, CK Infrastructure rallied 1.53 percent, CNOOC dropped 2/74 percent, Country Garden retreated 4.10 percent, CSPC Pharmaceutical dipped 0.92 percent, Galaxy Entertainment fell 1.85 percent, Hang Lung Properties stumbled 3.51 percent, Henderson Land surged 2.39 percent, Hong Kong & China Gas slid 1.58 percent, Industrial and Commercial Bank of China eased 0.50 percent, JD.com surrendered 5.30 percent, Lenovo added 0.62 percent, Li Ning slumped 3.76 percent, Meituan tumbled 4.39 percent, New World Development plunged 5.64 percent, Techtronic Industries was down 0.57 percent, Xiaomi Corporation gained 0.27 percent and WuXi Biologics cratered 8.17 percent.

-The lead from Wall Street is negative as the major averages opened lower on Friday and remained under water throughout the trading day.
+The lead from Wall Street offers little clarity as the major averages opened flat on Friday but quickly diverged, with the Dow and S&P 500 ending under water and the NASDAQ closing slightly in the green.

-While the Fed is widely expected to leave interest rates unchanged, traders will look to the accompanying statement for clues about the outlook for rates.
-Recent hotter-than-expected inflation readings have reduced optimism that the Fed's first rate cut may come in June.

-In economic news, the Labor Department said U.S. import prices increased in line with estimates in February, while export prices exceeded expectations.
-The Fed also noted a slight increase in U.S. industrial production in February.
+While the timing of the first rate remains somewhat uncertain the chances of a quarter point rate cut in June have rebounded to 66.5 percent, according to CME Group's FedWatch Tool.

+Nvidia (NVDA) paced the tech-heavy NASDAQ, with the chipmaker surging by 3.1 percent.
+The AI darling, which has recently been a key driver of trading on Wall Street, ended the day at a record closing high.

-Oil prices dropped on Friday, retreating from multi-month highs, due largely to profit taking after recent strong gains.
-West Texas Intermediate Crude oil futures for April ended down by $0.22 at $81.04 a barrel.
+Oil prices fell on Friday, as the dollar rose sharply with the Federal Reserve set to hold interest rates higher for now.
+West Texas Intermediate Crude oil futures for May ended lower by $0.44 at $80.63 a barrel.

-Closer to home, Hong Kong will see unemployment data for February later today; in January, the jobless rate was 2.9 percent.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!